 - Gender-Blender Name: Joseph's girlfriend is named "Charlie".

 - Good Girls Avoid Abortion: Zig-Zagged.
 Joseph's girlfriend Charlie is planning on getting an abortion early in the movie, and Joseph is supportive, but it never happens because of the chaos caused at the hospital by the zombie outbreak.
+She later gives birth before dying.

 - Heroic Sacrifice: Traylor sacrifices himself so the others can escape.